-Any applicants seeking admission in to the Emergency Medical Science Associate Degree program must complete steps 1 through 5 between January 1, 2017, and October 11, 2017, by 5:00 p.m. in order to be considered for acceptance for the Spring Semester 2018.
+Any applicants seeking admission in to the Emergency Medical Science Associate Degree program must complete steps 1 through 5 between October 1, 2017, and May 1, 2018, by 5:00 p.m. in order to be considered for acceptance for the Fall Semester 2018.

 Print this admission procedure for your records and to track completion of all steps.

 - Submit a completed application electronically for the Emergency Medical Science program (A45340) of the Spring you wish to enroll by visiting the SCC homepage, www.stanly.edu, and clicking the link "New Students Start Here".
 (Application submissions are free of charge.)

 - If you wish to take general education courses for the EMS program prior to admission, then an additional application must be completed as an Associate in General Education (AGE) with Emergency Medical Science Interest applicant for the term and year you plan to begin general education courses.

 - Please note that the General Education application does not take the place of an application for the Emergency Medical Science program, nor is it required to be enrolled in the Emergency Medical Science.

 - For questions on completing an application, contact the Eagle's One Stop at 704-991-0123 or by emailing firstname.lastname@example.org.

 Step 2: Transcripts __________ (date completed)

 - Submit to the Admissions Office an official high school transcript and official post-secondary transcripts for all institutions attended.
 Applicants who obtained a GED/Adult High School diploma must submit an official GED/AHS transcript and a high school transcript even if you did not complete high school.

 - After the Admissions Office has received and evaluated other college transcripts, you may view transfer credit awarded by clicking the My Documents tab in Web Advisor.
 For questions related to transfer credits, call the records department at 704-991-0331.